 Our approach exploits the Markovian structure and relates the persistence exponent to an eigenvalue of an appropriate operator, via the Krein-Rutman theorem.
-Such ideas have been extensively employed to study general version of the persistence problem for Markov processes, under the name of quasi-stationary distributions (see Tweedie \cite{Tweedie,Tweedie2}, and for more recent work, see e.g.\ \cite{CV,CMS,MV}).
-We work under somewhat different assumptions than is typical in that literature, for the sake of the applications that we have in mind.
+Such ideas have been extensively employed to study general versions of the persistence problem for Markov processes, under the name of quasi-stationary distributions (see Tweedie \cite{Tweedie,Tweedie2}, and for more recent work, see e.g.\ \cite{CV,CMS,MV}).
+We work under somewhat different assumptions than is typical in that literature, for the sake of the applications that we have in mind, which are MA (moving average) processes and AR (auto regressive) processes of finite order (to be defined later).
 In particular, we do not assume that the operator is irreducible; and much of our effort lies in deriving the existence of the persistence exponent and its properties directly in terms of the kernel.
 The quasi-stationary approach developed in \cite{Tweedie,Tweedie2} shows, under assumptions that are not always satisfied in the examples that we consider, the equivalence of the exponent's existence and properties of the eigenvalue equation determined by $P_S$ (c.f. \eqref{eq-P_Sdef} for the definition of $P_S$).
 One of our key observations is that, even in very natural examples as in Section \ref{sec:eg-proof}, we often need to work not with $P_S$ but rather with a modification of it.
 In addition, the existing literature is focused on persistence exponents for Dirac initial conditions, whereas we in general require the initial distribution $\mu$ to charge all open sets.
 If the operator $P_S$ is assumed to be irreducible, then all our results apply to degenerate initial distributions.
-Even in the irreducible case, the persistence exponent need not exist for general initial distributions; see Proposition \ref{ppn:ar_not_strict} for an example where the persistence exponent exists and is universal if the initial distribution is an atom, but needs not exist for general initial distributions.
+Even in the irreducible case, the persistence exponent need not exist for general initial distributions; see Proposition \ref{ppn:ar_not_strict} for an example where the persistence exponent exists and is universal if the initial distribution is an atom, but does not need to not exist for general initial distributions.